OSGeo/gdal/doc/source/drivers/vector/oapif.rst

       :default: 1000

       Number of features to retrieve per request.
       Minimum is 1.
 If not set, an attempt to determine the maximum allowed size will be done by examining the API schema.

+-  .. oo:: INITIAL_REQUEST_PAGE_SIZE
+      :choices: <integer>
+      :default: 20

+      Number of features to retrieve during the initial request done in order to retrieve information about the features.
+      Minimum is 1.
+      Maximum is the value of the :oo:`PAGE_SIZE` option.
+      If not set the default (20) will be used.

 -  .. oo:: USERPWD